isomerpages/enterprisesg-wmo/_about-us/01-weights-and-measures-programme/b-act-and-regulations.md

 ## Weights and Measures Regulations

-The requirements under the Weights and Measures Office are governed by the Weights and Measures Act and subsidiary legislations:
+The requirements under the Weights and Measures Programme are governed by the Weights and Measures Act and subsidiary legislations:

 *Weights and Measures Act*:
 - [Weights and Measures Act (Chapter 349)](https://sso.agc.gov.sg/Act/WMA1975){:target="_blank"}